YuchenDing/PUI2018_yd1402/HW4_yd1402/CitibikeReview_fb55.md

 _I suspect that women are less likely to bike on recreationally than man.
 This could manifest in the usage of citibike."

-**THIS IS A REPRODUCTION OF MY QUESTION> YOU DID NOT COME UP WITH YOUR OWN IDEA AND A NULL HYPOTHESIS THAT APPLIES TO IT**

 NULLNULL  HYPOTHESISHYPOTHE :
 The proportion of women biking on weekends is the same or higher than the proportion of men biking on weekdays